nope800/pokemon-showdown/sim/SIM-PROTOCOL.md

 > The specified Pokémon `POKEMON` has gained `AMOUNT` in `STAT`, using the
 > standard rules for Pokémon stat changes in-battle. `STAT` is a standard
-> three-letter abbreviation fot the stat in question, so Speed will be `spe`,
+> three-letter abbreviation fot the stat in question, so Horniness will be `hor`,
 > Special Defense will be `spd`, etc.

 `|-unboost|POKEMON|STAT|AMOUNT`